Yiwen-Zhang-259/ETC5543-cran-analysis/MINUTES.md

 4. Emi told me dig deeper into the three most interesting packages `packageRank`, `adjustedcranlogs` and `pkgsearch` to figure out the specific method (i.e. the specific mathematical method) they used to achieve their goals.
 Also thinking about how could I do this?
 Is there some better way?
 Or could I extend the exist functions?

-5. Emi helps me with the gitbook issue to make it possible for me to generate the remote site book on github.
+5. Emi helped me with the gitbook issue to make it possible for me to generate the remote site book on github.

+6. Emi also reminded me that remember to commit regularly and do spend enough time on this project.